 Pennsylvania native Townsend Hoopes Sr. spent his early adulthood trying his hand at farming.
 He settled in Duluth in 1882, when he was twenty-five years old, and established himself as a real estate developer and business pioneer.
 Working with the Duluth Street Railway, Hoopes helped plan and construct Duluth’s first street car line, a narrow-gauge line which eventually ran from Twenty-First Avenue West to Sixth Avenue East along Superior Street.
 The streetcar was drawn by a single horse.
 Hoopes would oversee the construction of the Fourth Street Line on behalf of the Motor Line Improvement Company in 1909.
-(The photo shows Hoopes with his first wife Mayme and their two daughters in the gazebo at their Hunter’s Park home.)

 He and Mendenhall then established a real estate and insurance company eventually named Hoopes-Kohagan Company, from which he retired in 1923.
 Hoopes belonged to the Duluth Boat Club, the Kitchi Gammi Club, and the Northland Country Club, which he helped organize.